gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 ![ips20_pcb](ips20_pcb.png)

-### HPS connectors
+### Sensor connectors
-0.1 inch spaced connectors for connecting wires to the Hammer Position Sensor boards.
+0.1 inch spaced connectors for connecting wires to the Hammer Position Sensor (HPS) boards.
+Does not require HPS boards.
+Can connect to any sensor system that meets input signal requirements.

 ### Quarter inch pedal jacks
 For connecting pedals.

 ### Pedal connectors
-0.1 inch spaced connectors.
-Connect to six of the HPS connectors.
+0.1 inch spaced connectors J46.
+Connect to six of the sensor connectors.
 See instructions in the *packages/* directory for this board.

 ### +5V power
-External power connection. **WARNING** - Do not connect external +5V power while Teensy 4.1 is connected to a USB cable.
+External power connection. **WARNING** - Do not connect external +5V power while Teensy 4.1 is connected to a USB cable that is supplying power from an external source.

+### Fuse
+Location for fuses.

 ### Power jumper
-**IMPORTANT** - As an extra safety measure, disconnect this jumper and the +5V power input when Teensy 4.1 is connected to a USB cable.
+**IMPORTANT** - As an extra safety measure, disconnect this jumper J12 and the +5V power input when Teensy 4.1 is connected to a USB cable.

 ### MIDI Out
 Five-pin MIDI output connection.
 The board does not have a MIDI input.